BackSlasher/blog.backslasher.net/content/git-prompt-variables.md

   Shows the "stash" indicator - meaning whether you have files [stashed](http://git-scm.com/book/en/Git-Tools-Stashing).
   Looks like `$`
 * `GIT_PS1_SHOWUNTRACKEDFILES`
-  Shows the "untracked" indicator - meaning whether you have untracked files (files that are in the working directory but haven't been added using `git add` to the repository.
+  Shows the "untracked" indicator - meaning whether you have untracked files (files that are in the working directory but haven't been added using `git add` to the repository).
   Looks like `%`
 * `GIT_PS1_SHOWUPSTREAM`
   Shows the difference between the upstream branch and the current branch.
 I only use "auto", meaning that I get the following values: